Blu-Ray box, sleeves, and booklet cover for Arrow Academy

 Step 6: Duplicate the later from step 3 and move it to the top of the layer stack.
 Reduce its opacity to whatever you like!

 Once again, everyone was happy with the final result.
 The typeface is Goudy Old Style.
-In addition to the layered PSD files, I also supplied an Illustrator file with all the patterns so Arrow's in-house designer could use it for the disc labels.
+In addition to the layered PSD files, I also supplied an Illustrator file with all the patterns so Arrow's in-house designer could use it for the disc artwork.